ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3568-c/OK3568-C_Linux5_10_160_User_Manual.md

 FactoryTool is a factory batch OTG burning tool.
 It does not need to read the image and can do batch burning.
 In addition, it can burn some larger image files.
 If RKDevTool compatibility is not satisfied, you can try this method.
 Before using it, unzip it to a full English path, connect the development board and host computer with a Type-C cable, press and hold the recover button of the development board and don't release it, then press the reset button to reset the system, and release the recover button after about two seconds.
 There will be prompts on the Rockchip development tool : loader device found

+**Note: **

-**Note: The condition for recognition is that the development board is powered up and the recover key is in the pressed state.**
+- **The condition for recognition is that the development board is powered up and the recover key is in the pressed state;**

-**Theoretically, Rockchip development tools have no requirements for the unzip directory.
+- **Theoretically, Rockchip development tools have no requirements for the unzip directory.
 However, some users have feedback that the unzip directory should be in full English.
 If the tool doesn't match the following figure, please consider unzipping it in an English directory.**

 Open the Rockchip development tool: